catduckgnaf/springboard-dev/README.md

 ## General VS Code Extensions and settings

+WSL users get confused about file paths no more!
+The intergrated bash terminal, binds a /workspace/ folder to the dev cointainer.

+If you are looking for files

+C:\GitHub\springboard-dev\coursework  is the mapped to /coursework inside the container!
+That easy!!

 Have basic (and some non basic extensions) Such as "Live Server".
 We also have a .EditorConfig to make sure that UTF-8 is unabled, and End of Line is LF everywhere it supposed to be.